appsemble/appsemble/docs/index.md

 Some of the content in the Appsemble documentation is of interest to a wide range of software development and IT professionals.
 This section provides you with links to topics that are organized by professional role and common task scenarios.
-Because the roles in your organization might be different from the roles described here, consider this information as a recommendation to the location of the content that you need.

 ## New to Appsemble?